Shathe/Semantic-Segmentation-Tensorflow-Eager/README2.md

 # Semantic Segmentation

 Things to do:
-Implement multiscale inferece
-Implement Dense Decoder Shortcut Connections for Single-Pass Semantic Segmentation Implement the auxialiary loss function
+Implement Dense Decoder Shortcut Connections for Single-Pass Semantic Segmentation add group convolutions? (see interesting links) just if the dense decoder shortcut have them Implement the auxialiary loss function
-Implement the DenseASPP

 Interesting links:
 https://github.com/GeorgeSeif/Semantic-Segmentation-Suite